 Faculty Mentoring and Evaluation

-Using an equity lens, we have engaged in comprehensive examinations of faculty reporting and evaluation procedures and practices.
-This has resulted in a bold restructuring of faculty mentoring and evaluation to address inequities.
+Using an equity lens, we have examined faculty mentoring and evaluation procedures and practices.
+This has resulted in a bold restructuring of faculty mentoring to address inequities.
 Examples include:

-• All academic units and divisions have a plan for systematically onboarding faculty and providing mentoring uniquely tailored to each faculty member’s position, preferences, and needs.
-Nebraska Extension’s mentoring plan is an example.
+• All academic units and divisions have a plan for systematically onboarding and mentoring faculty members tailored to each person’s position, preferences, and needs.
+The mentoring framework used in IANR is found here.

 • Expectations for contributions to environments where every person and every interaction matters are written into faculty and administrator position descriptions.
 Faculty members are able to document the contributions and accomplishments in this area for both annual evaluation and promotion and/or tenure evaluation.
 These contributions are acknowledged by those conducting evaluations.